|Last Quarterly Update:||10/14/2013|

 Demand for meat, poultry, and dairy products is driven by domestic food consumption trends.
 The profitability of individual farms depends on efficient operations.
 Large companies have advantages in vertically integrated operations and economies of scale.
 Small operations can compete effectively by supplying local markets, specializing in heritage breeds, or raising humanely treated or hormone-free animals.

-Hog farming, poultry and egg production, and dairy ...
+Hog farming, poultry and egg production, and dairy operations are concentrated industries in the US: the top 20 percent of companies in each of ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options